-In December 2013, our wholly owned subsidiary, TH Insurance, was accepted for membership in the FHLB.
+Our wholly owned subsidiary, TH Insurance, is a member of the FHLB.
 As a member of the FHLB, TH Insurance has access to a variety of products and services offered by the FHLB, including secured advances.
-As of December 31, 2014, TH Insurance had \$2.5 billion in outstanding secured advances with a weighted average borrowing rate of 0.3%, and no additional unused capacity to borrow.
-Subsequent to December 31, 2014, TH Insurance's aggregate borrowing capacity was increased to \$4.0 billion.
-To the extent TH Insurance has unused capacity, it may be adjusted at the sole discretion of the FHLB.
+As of December 31, 2015, TH Insurance had \$3.8 billion in outstanding secured advances with a weighted average borrowing rate of 0.6%, and had an additional \$215.0 million of available uncommitted capacity for borrowings.
+To the extent TH Insurance has uncommitted capacity, it may be adjusted at the sole discretion of the FHLB.